Study in Sweden from Bangladesh with Scholarship

 Work while studying in Sweden

 International students are allowed to do part-time jobs, and there is no restriction on time.
-You can work more than 20 hours.
 But it’s better to work full-time during summer vacation.
 Since you are a student, the study should get the first priority.
-If you have any dependents, for example, your spouse, then s/he can work full time.
+If you have any dependents, for example, your spouse, then he/she can work full time.

 Work after graduation in Sweden

 After completion of studies in Sweden, International Students can extend their residence permit for up to 12 months.
-During this time, you can land your dream job in Sweden.
+During this time, you can find out your dream job in Sweden.
 Getting a full-time job in Sweden is much easier than in many countries in the world.

 PR Facilities in Sweden | How to Get PR